 Since leaving uniform, Pete continued his legacy of involvement and leadership by entering the world of finance where he joined Lehman Brothers in New York as a Partner, and head of the Public Finance Banking division.

-After four years with Lehman Brothers, and its successor firm, Pete again felt the tug of public service, running as the Republican candidate from New Jersey for the United States Senate.
-Although he ultimately fell short in a nationally-prominent campaign, it was for a purpose he cares deeply about – service to the nation.
+After four years with Lehman Brothers, Pete again felt the tug of public service, running as the Republican candidate from New Jersey for the United States Senate.
+Although he ultimately fell short in that nationally-covered campaign, it was for a purpose he cares deeply about – service to the nation.

-In 1989, he joined the strategy consulting firm of Bain & Company, as head of the U.S. consulting practice, before being recruited in 1991 by the legendary financial leader, Sanford I. Weill, to serve as Chairman and CEO of Primerica Financial Services, Inc.
+In 1989, he joined the strategy consulting firm of Bain & Company, as head of the U.S. consulting practice.
+Then, in 1991 he was recruited by the legendary financial leader, Sanford I. Weill, to serve as Chairman and CEO of Primerica Financial Services, Inc.

-Pete would go on to hold several senior positions in the expanding world of Citigroup, serving as Vice Chairman and Executive Vice President of Travelers Insurance, Vice Chairman of Citibank’s Private Bank, and Vice Chairman of Citi’s Global Wealth management business.
+Pete went on to hold several senior positions in the expanding world of Citigroup, serving as Vice Chairman and Executive Vice President of Travelers Insurance, Vice Chairman of Citibank’s Private Bank, and Vice Chairman of Citi’s Global Wealth management business.